87thstdev/pgvctrl/readme.md

     __What just happened?__<br />
     * There will be a folder structure: [my dir]/databases/[repository name]/ created.
+    * The dbRepoConfig.json file will be updated  to reflect the new repository.

 1. Initialize database repository:
     1. In the same directory as the dbRepoConfig.json file, run: